Bu Hua, The Light of Love (section), 2019.

 China is changing rapidly.
-The exhibition project “STEPPING OUT!
-Female identities in Chinese contemporary art” presents artists who document, investigate and challenge expectations, and who define paradoxes and dreams from a female perspective.
+The artists in the exhibition document, investigate and challenge expectations, and they define paradoxes and dreams from a female perspective.

 The exhibition is meant to give the public a representative and diversified picture of the outstanding women who are part of the artistic development of a country that is playing an increasingly vital role in the international sphere.